 The fuel system includes a FISHER 67CFR regulator which controls the fuel pressure to the orifice.
 The regulator contains both a sediment bowl with a manual drain cock and a fuel filter.
 The outlet of the pressure regulator leads to a manifold on which is mounted a pressure gauge to monitor the fuel pressure.
 The fuel flows through the manifold to the fuel line which connects to a orifice mounted on front of the burner.
 The orifice contains a jewel with a precisely drilled hole to control the fuel flow into the burner.
-An SO valve is located between the manifold and fuel line, and the SI pressure switch is mounted on the SO valve, see Figure 15.
+For SI units a pressure switch is also mounted on the manifold and it connects to the spark ignition system.
+For SI-SO units a SO valve is located between the manifold and fuel line, and the SI pressure switch is mounted on the SO valve, see Figure 13.